Marcel132/Blog/blog-app/README.md

 ### Version 0.2.5
   Version 0.2.5 includes new design of the website, admin dashboard with it's components, new routes and security.
 I added a new function for the writer

+### Version 0.3
+  Version 0.3 contains a new design of the website, admin panel that have an option 'create-blog'.
+This option can be used to create a blog and send data to firestore